Benefits of Automated Testing Services

 In Manual testing, test cases are executed by a human and with no assistance from instruments or contents.
 Automated testing on the other hand requires test cases to be executed using devices, contents, and programs.

-Both Manual and Automated testing applies techniques and strategies unique to them.
-A few are discovery testing, reconciliation testing, white box testing, execution testing, framework testing and load testing.
+Both Manual and Automated testing apply techniques and strategies unique to them.
+A few are discovery testing, reconciliation testing, white box testing, execution testing, framework testing, and load testing.
 Some work better with manual testing while others are best applied with automated testing.

 Here’s a brief analysis of each, noting their advantages and disadvantages: